blbadger/blbadger.github.io/language-discreteness.md

 In the last section we saw that very large models are capable of accurate input representation when gradient desceis performed on the input embedding, rather than the discrete input itself.
 It may be wondered whether similarly accurate input representations are found from the same models if gradient descent is performed on the inputs diectly, after converting discrete token integers to a continuous vector space equivalent to those discrete tokens.

+For Llama-type models that use RoPE, after converting a tokenized input into a vector-space equivalen `x` we can sub-class our chosen model as follows:

 ```python
 class InputModel(nn.Module):